|Australian Harness Racing Rules 21-89||

 (3) If the last race of a nominated horse was outside the jurisdiction of the Controlling Body it must receive clearance from the Controlling Body of the place where that race occurred.24.
 Nominations for any race may be called for in heats or in qualifying divisions.

-25. (1) (a) A stable return containing true and correct particulars must be lodged with the Controlling Body by the connections of a horse within the time and in the manner and form determined by the Controlling Body and the connections shall ensure that all particulars on the stable return are true and correct.
+25. (1) (a) A stable return containing true and correct particulars must be lodged with the Controlling Body or Stewards by the connections of a horse within the time and in the manner and form determined by the Controlling Body or Stewards and the connections shall ensure that all particulars on the stable return are true and correct.

 Unless otherwise determined by the

-Controlling Body, a stable return shall be made on Form R25-A.
+Controlling Body or Stewards, a stable return shall be made on Form R25-A.

-(2) In the event of a change to any of the particulars entered on the stable return, a fresh stable return containing the current particulars shall immediately be lodged with the Controlling Body.
+(2) In the event of a change to any of the particulars entered on the stable return, a fresh stable return containing the current particulars shall immediately be lodged with the Controlling Body or Stewards.

-(3) If, after a horse is accepted but before the race is run, some dealing in or change of interest or event specified by the Controlling Body occurs, particulars thereof shall be furnished to, and in the manner and form determined by, the Controlling Body.(4) A person who fails to comply with any provision of this rule is guilty of an offence.
+(3) If, after a horse is accepted but before the race is run, some dealing in or change of interest or event specified by the Controlling Body or Stewards occurs, particulars thereof shall be furnished to, and in the manner and form determined by, the Controlling Body or Stewards.(4) A person who fails to comply with any provision of this rule is guilty of an offence.

-(5) The Controlling Body may reject a stable return or impose on the return such conditions as it considers appropriate.
+(5) The Controlling Body or Stewards may reject a stable return or impose on the return such conditions as it or they consider appropriate.

 25A.
 (1) (Rule 25A(1) repealed - HRA approved 21.10.2016)